Khalilkubs/Hackahton-Market-Place-Khalil-Luxury-Rentals/README.md

 Car Rental Website built using Next.js 14+ and Sanity CMS, providing a seamless platform for users to browse, rent, and manage cars efficiently.
 The website features a user-friendly interface, allowing customers to explore detailed car listings, check availability, and make bookings.
 Users can also view their order history and track the status of their rentals.
  Hackathon Completion
-I have successfully completed the hackathon within 24 hours.
+I have successfully completed the hackathon.
 The website consists of 5 pages, including a responsive home page.

 - Home Page: Clicking on "View All" redirects to the Categories page.
 - Categories Page: Displays 8 products initially, with an option to show 4 more on button click.